Commercializing an Invention

 The “inventors’ share” of royalties is divided equally among all inventors unless all inventors agree in writing to another distribution formula of their collective choice.

-The equity that MIT receives under a license agreement is distributed to inventors that are not receiving equity directly from the licensee, in accordance with the same policy that governs the distribution of cash royalties.
-The prescribed shares are issued by the company to these inventors in the inventors’ names.
+The equity that MIT receives under a license agreement is distributed to all inventors in accordance with the same policy that governs the distribution of cash royalties.